amirhosein-mesbah/TDMPC/README.md

 A CleanRL-style implementation of TDMPC (Temporal Difference Learning for Model Predictive Control), a model-based reinforcement learning algorithm that combines learned world models with online planning for continuous control tasks.

+> **Note**: This is an educational/research implementation intended for learning and experimentation.
+It is not the official TDMPC implementation.

 ## Overview

 TDMPC learns a latent dynamics model of the environment and uses it for planning via the Cross-Entropy Method (CEM).
 The algorithm trains the following components end-to-end: